Last Updated on : 2024-11-20 02:13:29download

 Different from the widely used attention command (AT command) development, Tuya’s open source serial protocol enables low-code development.
 It allows you to easily and quickly integrate with newly-launched products.

-Log in to the Tuya IoT Platform.
+Log in to the Tuya Developer Platform.
 Select the desired product.
 Select LTE Cat.1 for the protocol type.
 After you create a product, you can configure the functions, panel, module, and firmware based on your product requirements, and download the MCU development documents accordingly.

 In the following example, the LZ201-CN LTE Cat.1 module is used.
 This module applies to the most cases of this solution.

-After you select a module model, you can purchase the sample module on the Tuya IoT Platform.
+After you select a module model, you can purchase the sample module on the Tuya Developer Platform.
 During the hardware development, you can proceed with the board layout design.
 For more information about hardware development, see related documents in Tuya’s documentation center.

 Note: The peak current of the Cat.1 IoT module is more than 1A.
 The electric allowance is required in the power circuit design.